Home > Official Gifts > COINS 47th & 45th PRESIDENT TRUMP >

 LIMITED EDITION

-• U.S. 45th PRESIDENT DONALD J. TRUMP
+• U.S. 45th PRESIDENT

-• S. Korea PRESIDENT MOON JAE-IN
+• S. Korea PRESIDENT

-• N. Korea SUPREME LEADER KIM JONG-UN
+• N. Korea LEADER

-45th President, President Moon Jae-in, N. Korea Supreme Leader Kim Jong-un and the 2018 Singapore Summit that Forever Changed Presidential History
+45th President, President Moon Jae-in, N. Korea Supreme Leader Kim Jong-un and the 2018 Singapore Summit that Changed Presidential History

 by Anthony Giannini